mckinniburgh/gc-phys-comp/IntroPhysCompArduino.md

 *This circuit was made from [Fritzing](http://fritzing.org/home/)*

-Go ahead and make the circuit.
 You'll take a wire from your *ground*, or the 5V slot on the Arduino board, to the (-) power rail of the breadboard.

 Then, place a resistor with one "leg" in the (-) power rail of the breadboard, and the other horizontally in line with the *anode* (long side) of the LED.
 Make sure the LED has its anode and cathode in different terminal strips (vertically aligned on breadboard)!